FTXpart2/MacroHotkey/README.md

 # Macro Hotkey

-A Macro made in Python that automatically presses a keyboard key at a specified interval.
+A Simple Macro made in Python that automatically presses a keyboard key at a specified interval.

 ## Instructions